syshotdev/beginner-nixos-config/README.md

 It's best to understand this structure (To know where to put things) but you can skip over this section.

-- flake.nix
-- modules
-  - home
+- `flake.nix` is the entrypoint to this configuration, defines nixpkgs source + global variables
+- `modules`, directory with all configured programs
+  - `home` is user-specific packages
-  - system
+  - `system` is for the entire system
+  - `custom-modules` is things that you can't find at https://search.nixos.org

-- computers  (Houses all of the computer-specific configurations)
+- `computers` houses all of the computer-specific configurations
-  - base.nix (Base settings for all computers)
+  - `base.nix` is the base settings for all computers (like boot preferences, timezone, etc)
-  - default
-    - configuration.nix
-  - nixos
+  - `default` is a computer named `default`.
+    - `configuration.nix` is machine-specific configuration, imports users and sets up the machine
+  - `nixos` next 3 lines is same as last 2
-    - configuration.nix
+    - `configuration.nix`
-    - hardware-configuration.nix (Specifically my hardware, in tutorial you'll get your own)
+    - `hardware-configuration.nix (Specifically my hardware, in tutorial you'll get your own)`

-- users
-  - default
-    - default.nix
-  - neck
-    - default.nix

-Here's how to read this:
-Each bullet point has a file, and anything to the right and down of that file is imported.

-- The `modules` directory has two parts. `home` and `system`.
-- `home` is all of the packages that can be imported via *home-manager*,
+- `users` all of the users for the specific computers
-- and `system` is stuff that configures the system as a whole, like drivers and desktop environments.

-From computers, `configuration.nix` imports modules for the entire system, like drivers and system-level packages.
-It also defines what users it uses on the system.

-`users` is a directory that has configurations for specific users, like username, packages, and user-specific configurations.
+  - `default` is configuration dir for the user `default`
+    - `base.nix` all computers share this configuration file
+    - `default.nix` a user configuration specifically for a computer named `default`
+  - `neck` is configuration dir for user `neck`
+    - `base.nix` blah blah blah
+    - `desktop.nix`

 Each main folder will (in the future) have a README with more information about it's purpose.